 and select ' Create Frame using frame generator tool'

 Select Frame Type for Explicit Addressing.

 64 bit Dest: All zeros to address the coordinator

 16 bit Addr: Several options but I like FF FC for the coordinator

 Source and Dest endpoints are zero since this is a base ZDO command

 Cluster ID: 00 13.
 This is the Device Announce command.

 Now the payload.

-AB: It just a frame ID.
+AB: It just a frame ID which is a transaction sequence number.
 Anything is OK

 D2 EF: Thats our 16 bit address in Little Endian format.